sql-machine-learning/elasticdl/docs/tutorials/elasticdl_cloud.md

 kubectl apply -f elasticdl/manifests/examples/elasticdl-rbac.yaml
 ```

 ElasticDL supports elastic scheduling, and works well the priority-based scheduling of Kubernetes.
-We create two customized PriorityClass in this testing cluster, high and low.
+We create two customized PriorityClass in the cluster, high and low.

 high.yaml